attempering/at-engine/README.md

 for the destination temperature suggested by the Langevin equation.

 * Moderation on the temperature diffusion.
-Initial stages of the simulation often pose stability problems because of lack of data to guide an efficient diffusion in the temperature space.
+Initial stages of the simulation often pose stability issues because of lack of data to guide an efficient diffusion in the temperature space.
 A few parameters `langevin_no_skip`, `langevin_bin_min_visits` are now added to prevent unreasonably large temperature transitions